Stuffing

 Stuffing, filling, or dressing is an edible mixture, often composed of herbs and a starch such as bread, used to fill a cavity in the preparation of another food item.
 Many foods may be stuffed, including poultry, seafood, and vegetables.
-As a cooking technique stuffing helps retain moisture, while the mixture itself serves to augment and absorb flavors during its preparation.
+As a cooking technique, stuffing helps retain moisture, while the mixture itself augments and absorbs flavors.

 Poultry stuffing often consists of breadcrumbs, onion, celery, spices, and herbs such as sage, combined with the giblets.
 Additions in the United Kingdom include dried fruits and nuts (such as apricots and flaked almonds), and chestnuts.

 History

 It is not known when stuffings were first used.
-The earliest documentary evidence is the Roman cookbook, Apicius De Re Coquinaria, which contains recipes for stuffed chicken, dormouse, hare, and pig.
+The earliest documentary evidence is a Roman cookbook, Apicius' De Re Coquinaria, which contains recipes for stuffed chicken, dormouse, hare, and pig.
 Most of the stuffings described consist of vegetables, herbs and spices, nuts, and spelt (a cereal), and frequently contain chopped liver, brains, and other organ meat.

-Names for stuffing include "farce" (~1390), "stuffing" (1538), "forcemeat" (1688), and relatively more recently in the United States; "dressing" (1850).
+Names for stuffing include "farce" (~1390), "stuffing" (1538), "forcemeat" (1688), and more recently in the United States, "dressing" (1850).

 Cavities

-In addition to stuffing the body cavity of animals, including birds, fish, and mammals, various cuts of meat may be stuffed after they have been deboned or a pouch has been cut into them.
-Recipes include stuffed chicken legs, stuffed pork chops, stuffed breast of veal, as well as the traditional holiday stuffed turkey or goose.
+In addition to stuffing the body cavities of animals, including birds, fish, and mammals, various cuts of meat may be stuffed after they have been deboned or a pouch has been cut into them.
+Recipes include stuffed chicken legs, stuffed pork chops, stuffed breast of veal, and traditional holiday dishes such as stuffed turkey or goose.

 Many types of vegetables are also suitable for stuffing, after their seeds or flesh has been removed.
 Tomatoes, capsicums (sweet or hot peppers), and vegetable marrows such as zucchini may be prepared in this way.
-Cabbages and similar vegetables can also be stuffed or wrapped around a filling.
+Cabbage and similar vegetables can also be stuffed or wrapped around a filling.
 They are usually blanched first, in order to make their leaves more pliable.
-Then, the interior may be replaced by stuffing, or small amounts of stuffing may be inserted between the individual leaves.
+Then the interior may be replaced by stuffing, or small amounts of stuffing may be inserted between the individual leaves.

-Purportedly ancient Roman, or else Medieval, cooks developed engastration recipes, stuffing animals with other animals.
+Purportedly, ancient Roman, or else medieval, cooks developed engastration recipes, stuffing animals with other animals.
 An anonymous Andalusian cookbook from the 13th century includes a recipe for a ram stuffed with small birds.
-A similar recipe for a camel stuffed with sheep stuffed with bustards stuffed with carp stuffed with eggs is mentioned in T.C.
-Boyle's book Water Music.
+A similar recipe for a camel stuffed with sheep stuffed with bustards stuffed with carp stuffed with eggs is mentioned in T. C. Boyle's book Water Music.
 Multi-bird-stuffed dishes such as the turducken or gooducken are contemporary variations.